This is the first post in our Android 101 series. Sign up to learn more about the world’s most popular operating system.

 Back in 2005, two years prior to the release of the iPhone, Google quietly purchased Android Inc., a cash-strapped startup developing an open-source mobile platform based on the Linux operating system.
 In 2007, Google released this software to the world.

 The beauty of open source, Java, and the SDK.

-As the first Android phones were announced, Google made Android open source, meaning developers could access, understand, and even modify the underlying phone software.
-Unlike Apple, Google chose to allow developers to freely develop and distribute apps to users without a complicated review process.
+As the first Android phones were announced, Google made Android open source, meaning a mobile developer could access, understand, and even modify the underlying phone software.
+Unlike Apple, Google chose to allow developers to freely develop and distribute mobile apps to users without a complicated review process.
 Finally, Android applications would be built with Java, a well-supported and stable language with a wide base of existing developers.
-An Android Software Developer Kit (SDK) was assembled, giving app builders libraries of Java code they could include in their projects to make it easy to access device functionality.
-Java’s history as a mobile device application platform significantly pre-dated Android and the idea of developing Java apps for mobile phones made a lot of sense.
-After all, the beauty of Java is that is is well-suited to an environment where many different devices need to be supported, due to its ability to compile applications “just-in-time.”
+An Android Software Developer Kit (SDK) was assembled, giving app builders the right tools and libraries of Java code they could include in their projects to make it easy to access device functionality.
+Java’s history as a mobile device application platform significantly pre-dated the Android platform and the idea of Java apps for mobile phones made a lot of sense.
+After all, the beauty of Java is that is it’s well-suited to an environment where many different devices need to be supported, due to its ability to compile applications “just-in-time.”

 Because Android software is open source, manufacturers are able to fork the software and add their own functionality.
 However, because Google invests so much into the Android ecosystem, most manufacturers have kept their branches of the software close to Google’s, allowing their users to access key new features that are rolled out by Google on a regular basis.